 The creativity of the restaurant lies in the immersive environment you are transported to from the very beginning.
 Your hostess and server are not simply employees of a restaurant but are themselves skippers who have brought to your table some of the treasures of their journeys.
 Everyone starts off with some Egyptian bread with an amazing honey dip.
 Yum.
 After that, you can order from a variety of different items.
 The tastes and textures are different than you would find in most other places in the park.
 Not every dish may be to your taste, but the skippers are more than accommodating.
 We started off with the Falls Family Falafel which was amazing.
 Honestly best tasting falafel I ever had.
 They were soft and fluffy on the inside, yet crisp and savory on the outside.
 Just superb.

 I ordered the Char Siu Pork for lunch while my wife and daughter both ordered the Rice Noodle Bowl.
 The Char Siu Pork was different than what I would expect from a Chinese restaurant.
-It was tasty but had different flavors than I expected.
+It was tasty but had a different flavor profile than most Char Siu Pork I’ve had.
 It was a tad overcooked, but still enjoyable and the rice was light and fluffy.
-Both Cassie and Emma found the Rice Noodle Bowl a bit off putting.
-There was something about the mix of textures and taste that was off for them, but my wife loved the duck meat that came in her meal and so finished it off.
+Both Cassie and Emma found the Rice Noodle Bowl a bit off-putting.
+There was something about the mix of textures and taste they couldn’t quite pinpoint, but my wife loved the duck meat that came in her meal and so finished it off.
 My daughter loved the Char Siu Pork and our skipper was more than happy to change it out for her.
 There were many other meals that looked delicious and even though our main course wasn’t perfect, I would happily go back.
 If for nothing else, for those amazing falafel.